Breastfeeding / Chestfeeding Class: In-Person

-The non-member rate for this workshop is $109 and the member rate is $74.
+The non-member rate for this workshop is $109 and the member rate is $89.
+This class fee includes two caregivers.
 Click here to purchase your membership today.

 If you would like to attend this workshop virtually, CLICK HERE to register.